salomvary/soundcleod/CONTRIBUTING.md

 - Indent with two spaces
 - No semicolons in JavaScript
 - Change one thing only in a pull request
-- Make sure there are no failing tests or linting errors (`npm test` and `npm run eslint` must pass)
+- Make sure there are no failing tests, code quality and styling errors (`npm run verify` must pass)
 - Keep commit messages short
 - Use the present tense in commit messages ("Add feature" not "Added feature")
 - Use the imperative mood in commit messages ("Move cursor to..." not "Moves cursor to...")